 As a matter of fact, however, the indifference of mankind generally on this subject is notorious.
-As Mr. Schiller observes,

-"The normal condition of men is pretty complete absorption in the affairs of this life, and this suffices to reduce the interest in any future life to a rather faint half belief." men shrink from thinking about a future life because they cannot do so without thinking of death, and to think of death is painful.
-Accordingly, as Mr. Schiller observes, THE any thought which involves the thought of death REASONS becomes repugnant to our nature.
-It is thus, gener-FOR IT. ally speaking, only when people are, by the realities of the situation with which they are confronted, necessarily brought face to face with this thought that they turn their attention to the question of a future life, and the problems connected with it.
+As Mr. Schiller observes, is painful.
+Accordingly, as Mr. Schiller observes, any thought which involves the thought of death becomes repugnant to our nature.
+It is thus, generally speaking, only when people are, by the realities of the situation with which they are confronted, necessarily brought face to face with this thought that they turn their attention to the question of a future life, and the problems connected with it.
 A very striking instance of this truth was brought to general notice by the Great War, one of the most marked effects of which was to increase enormously the general interest in such problems.
 But this interest diminishes in proportion as the imminence of the catastrophe recedes into the background.
 For the ordinary man it remains profoundly true that any faith in the spiritual world is shadowy and unsubstantial.
-The orthodox churchwarden whom Frederick Myers interviewed on the question typifies the attitude of the man in the street where the question of another world is concerned.
-Pressed by Mr. Myers to say what he thought would happen to him after death, he finally blurted out: "I suppose I shall enter into everlasting bliss; but I do wish you would not talk about such depressing subjects!"
+The orthodox churchwarden whom Frederick Myers interviewed on the guestion typifies the attitude of the man in the street where the question of another world is concerned.
+Pressed by Mr. Myers to say what he thought would happen to him after death, he finally blurted out : "I suppose I shall enter into everlasting bliss; but I do wish you would not talk about such depressing subjects ! "